Work With Us

 KEY RESPONSIBILITIES

-• Bachelor's degree in a related field OR 4 years of professional experience OR equivalent practical and academic experience.
+• Bachelor’s degree in related field OR 4 years of experience in community engagement, outreach, or grassroots advocacy OR an equivalent combination of practical and academic experience

 DESIRED QUALIFICATIONS